 The capital includes common share, paid-in capital, legal reserve, and other equity adjusting items.
-The Group's objectives on managing capital are to safeguard the Group's ability to continue as a going concern in order to provide returns for shareholders and to maintain an optimal capital structure to reduce the cost of capital.
+The Company's objectives on managing capital are to safeguard the Company's ability to continue as a going concern in order to provide returns for shareholders and to maintain an optimal capital structure to reduce the cost of capital.

-In order to maintain or adjust the capital structure by using adequate manner, the Group monitors the change in internal capital structure and compares it with other competitors' performance.
-The Group monitors the capital on the basis of external limits, including the Group's debt covenants on current ratio, liability to tangible net worth ratio, and interest protection multiples (defined as earnings before interest, taxes, depreciation, and amortization) are as follows:
+In order to maintain or adjust the capital structure by using adequate manner, the Company monitors the change in internal capital structure and compares it with other competitors' performance.
+The Company monitors the capital on the basis of external limits, including the Group's consolidated debt covenants on current ratio, liability to tangible net worth ratio, and interest protection multiples are as follows:

-- A. Current ratio: Current assets divide by current liabilities - B. Liability to tangible net worth ratio: Total liabilities plus externally guaranteed amounts divide by tangible net worth, which is result of net worth less intangible assets - C. Interest protection multiples: Earnings before income taxes plus interest expenses plus depreciation and amortization expenses divide by interest expenses.
+- A. Current ratio: Current assets divide by current liabilities - B. Liability to tangible net worth ratio: Total liabilities plus externally guaranteed amounts divide by tangible net worth, which is result of net worth less intangible assets - C. Interest protection multiples: Earnings before income taxes plus interest expenses plus depreciation and amortization expenses divide by interest expenses

 The strategy to manage the capital remained unchanged during the years ended December 31, 2015 and 2014.
 The objectives are to keep the current ratio at no less than 100%, liability to tangible net worth ratio no more than 100%, and interest protection multiples no less than 4 times.
-For the years ended December 31, 2015 and 2014, no violation occurred, and the financial ratios are as follows:
+For the years ended December 31, 2015 and December 31, 2014, no violation occurred, and the Group's consolidated financial ratios are as follows: